nathan-osman/AndroX/README.md

 ### Features

+ - Compilation can be interrupted at nearly any point and resumed later.
  - Dependencies are handled correctly, ensuring that packages that depend on another package are built after the dependencies.